isomerpages/mlaw-corp/_law-practice-entities-and-lawyers/1d-renew-the-licence-of-a-law-practice-entity.md

   <tr>
     <td>
       <ul>
-        <li style="text-align: justify>The renewal application form is similar to the new licence application form for the relevant law practice type.
+        <li style="text-align: justify">The renewal application form is similar to the new licence application form for the relevant law practice type.
 Before you begin your application, you may wish to refer to the User Guide and applicable sample forms on the <a href="https://www.mlaw.gov.sg/eservices/lsra/lsra-home/" target="_blank">LSRA e-Services portal</a>. <b>Please note that the sample forms are provided for reference only and cannot be used for submission to the LSRA</b>.</li>
-        <li style="text-align: justify>The application form will be pre-populated with particulars submitted by the law practice entity in previous applications.
+        <li style="text-align: justify">The application form will be pre-populated with particulars submitted by the law practice entity in previous applications.
 Please check and update the particulars if necessary.</li>
-        <li style="text-align: justify>The completed application form must be signed by the Managing Partner / Managing Director / Manager (or equivalent) of the FLPs.
+        <li style="text-align: justify">The completed application form must be signed by the Managing Partner / Managing Director / Manager (or equivalent) of the FLPs.
 If the FLP has a parent la practice, it must also be signed by the Managing Partner / Managing Director (or equivalent) of the parent law practice.</li>
-        <li style="text-align: justify>The application fee, which is non-refundable regardless of the outcome of the application, can be found in the First Schedule of the Legal Profession (Law Practice Entities) Rules 2015.</li>
+        <li style="text-align: justify">The application fee, which is non-refundable regardless of the outcome of the application, can be found in the First Schedule of the Legal Profession (Law Practice Entities) Rules 2015.</li>
         <li>The application fee must be paid online using a valid credit/debit card.</li>
       </ul>
     </td>